balancer/balancer-sdk/README.md

 ## IguanaDEX SDK

-Iguana Protocol is a community-driven protocol that empowers:
+Iguana Protocol is a community-driven protocol providing:
 * AMMs on BNB Chain - most notably the DMI Pool tracking the Digital Market Index
 * Perpetual Swaps trading on BNB Chain and the Polygon Network.